 The original set of standards promoted by the Fertility Society of Australia, known as “Guidelines for Centres using Assisted Reproductive Technology (ART) in Australia and New Zealand”, was first introduced in 1986.
 In 1987, RTAC was established and added explanatory notes to many of the original standards drawn up by the FSA.
 This initial code was revised in 1992, 1997, 2001 and 2005.
 It was fully rewritten in 2008 with revisions in 2010 and 2014.
 In 2015, an International version of the Code was released.

-The purpose of the RTAC Code of Practice is to:
+The purposes of the RTAC Codes of Practice are to: